After Exposure of an Impacted Tooth

 Drink plenty of fluids.
 Avoid hot liquids or food.
 Soft food and liquids should be eaten on the day of surgery.
 Return to a normal diet as soon as possible, unless otherwise directed.

 Unfortunately, most oral surgery is accompanied by some degree of discomfort.
-You will usually have a prescription for pain medication.
-If you take the first dose before the anesthesia has worn off, you will be able to manage any discomfort better.
-Effects of pain medicines vary widely among individuals.
-For moderate discomfort, one (1) or two (2) tablets of Extra Strength Tylenol may be taken every four (4) hours.
+You will usually have a prescription for pain medication, but it may take up to several hours for the pharmacy to prepare your prescribed pain medication.
+Taking over-the-counter pain medication (two tablets Extra Strength Tylenol and three tablets Ibuprofen 200mg) before the numbness wears off will help you be able to manage any discomfort better.
+Effects of pain medicines very widely among individuals.
+For ongoing moderate discomfort, one (1) or two (2) tablets of Extra Strength Tylenol may be taken every four (4) hours.
 Ibuprofen (Motrin or Advil) may be taken instead of Tylenol, unless you are on Coumadin/warfarin.
 Ibuprofen bought over the couner comes in 200mg tablets.
 Two (2) to three (3) 200mg tablets (400 – 600mg total) of Ibuprofen may be taken every four (4) hours as needed for discomfort.

 For severe pain, take the tablets prescribed as directed.
 The prescribed pain medicine will make you groggy and slow down your reflexes.
 Do not drive an automobile or work around machinery.
 Avoid alcoholic beverages.
 If you do not achieve adequate relief from your prescription, you may supplement your prescription with two (2) to three (3) 200 mg tablets of Ibuprofen every four (4) hours, if you are NOT also on Coumadin/warfarin.
 Some people may even require two (2) of the prescription tablets at a time during the early stages, but that may add to the risk of upset stomach.
 The more severe discomfort is usually experienced within the first three (3) days after the surgery.
 Pain or discomfort following surgery usually subsides more and more each day after that, and your need for medicine should lessen as well.
 Sometimes, the pain increases as the swelling increases over the next two (2) to three (3) days.
 If significant pain persists for more than three days, it may require attention and you should call the office.
 Do not take any of the above medication if you are allergic, or have been instructed by your doctor not to take it.